 The other ingredient you need for producing captions is a video file.
 Make sure you are using a digital video file, not videotape, as your video source.
-Trying to transcribe from a tape can wear out your tape deck, and you'll spend too much time starting and stopping the tape.
-CaptionMaker can play back most types of QuickTime files (Mac/ Windows), and also Windows Media files (Windows only).
+CaptionMaker can play back most types of QuickTime files, and also Windows Media files (Windows only).
 See Opening a Movie for a list of all file types that play in CaptionMaker.